 Milk is one of the items most requested by the people served by Feeding America food banks, however, on average, Feeding America food banks are only able to provide the equivalent of approximately one gallon of milk per person per year.
 And while many people are generous with shelf stable foods, like canned goods, milk is a lot harder to donate.
 Together, Feeding America and America’s dairy community, have delivered more than 34 million servings of fresh milk through The Great American Milk Drive to children and families who need it most.
 Yet, there’s still more to do.

-With eight grams of protein per serving and three of the top nutrients most likely to be missing in the American diet — calcium, vitamin D and potassium —milk is a way for America’s feeding programs to get nutrients into the hands of people who need it.
+With eight grams of protein per serving, milk is the top food source of three of the key nutrients most likely to be missing in the American diet — calcium, vitamin D and potassium — and one way for America’s feeding programs to get nutrients into the hands of people who need it.